madprops/lq/README.md

 It has different modes to list the contents of a directory.

-Most item styles are customizable, you can set for instance that directories should be "bright red" in the config file.

 ### Normal View
 This is how it normally looks.